EuracBiomedicalResearch/isotopologues/README.md

 # Define parameters for isotopologue detection

-This repository contains analyses performed to define parameters to enable grouping of isotope peaks in MS1 data without a priory knowledge of the chemical formula of the candidates.
+This repository contains analyses performed to define parameters to enable grouping of isotope peaks in MS1 data without a prior knowledge of the chemical formula of the candidates.

 Based on chemical formulas of compounds from a public resource (in our case the